I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 Lanai Cathedrals visibility

-Visibility at the Cathedrals is generally excellent, ranging from 80 to 100 feet (24 to 30 meters) on clear days, allowing divers to fully appreciate the marine life and the impressive rock formations that make it so unique.
-Vis can vary depending on weather conditions, so be sure to check with local dive operators for up-to-date information.
+Visibility when you’re scuba diving the Lanai Cathedrals in Maui is generally excellent, ranging from 80-100 feet (24 -30 meters) on clear days.
+Vis can obviously vary depending on weather conditions and depth, so be sure to check with local dive operators for up-to-date information.
 When I was there, the vis was easily 100 feet!

 Lanai Cathedrals currents